Kenta Maeda: Chicago Cubs

 On May 16, 2025, Maeda signed a minor league contract with the Chicago Cubs.
 In 12 starts for the Triple-A Iowa Cubs, he logged a 3-4 record and 5.97 ERA with 45 strikeouts across 57 1/3 innings pitched.
 Maeda was released by the Cubs organization on August 2.

 New York Yankees

-On August 4, 2025, Maeda signed a minor league contract with the New York Yankees organization and joined the Triple-A Scranton/Wilkes-Barre RailRiders.
-He elected free agency on November 6.
+On August 4, 2025, Maeda signed a minor league contract with the New York Yankees organization.
+He made eight starts for the Triple-A Scranton/Wilkes-Barre RailRiders, posting a 3-3 record and 4.64 ERA with 38 strikeouts across 42 2/3 innings pitched.
+Maeda elected free agency following the season on November 6.

+Tohoku Rakuten Golden Eagles

+On November 25, 2025, Maeda signed a two-year contract with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.

 International career

 Maeda was selected for the Japanese national baseball team at the 2013 World Baseball Classic (WBC), 2014 MLB Japan All-Star Series, and 2015 WBSC Premier12.

 In the 2013 WBC, he said he would use the tournament to assess his desire to compete in MLB, based on how he fared against their hitters.
 Maeda started two games in the pool rounds, against China and the Netherlands, amassing a 2–0 record with 0.00 ERA, 0.30 WHIP, allowing just two hits, one walk striking out 15 in 10 innings.
 He was the losing pitcher in the semi-finals against Puerto Rico despite only allowing one run in five innings.
 He was selected to the all-tournament team.

 In the 2014 MLB Japan All-Star Series, Maeda pitched five shut out innings.
 Maeda also pitched in the 2015 WBSC Premier12 tournament, where he allowed two earned runs while striking out 14 in 12 innings.
 On October 29, 2018, he was selected in the MLB All-Stars at 2018 MLB Japan All-Star Series.